Best Cities for Video Game Development Jobs

 There are a number of good reasons why you’d want to live and work in a game dev hotbed city:

 • Concentration of talent.
-Because hotbed cities have a lot of game jobs, they attract hundreds of highly talented developers.
+Because hotbed cities have a lot of game jobs, they attract thousands of highly talented developers.
 What does that mean for you?
 It means that, especially if you’re new to the industry, you’ll get to work with – and learn from – some of the most talented developers in the world.

 • Size fuels growth.
 When a group of people start thinking about where to open a new game studio, one of their top considerations is the ability to easily find experienced and talented people to hire.
 Game dev hotbeds have more developers than anywhere else, so it’s common for new dev studios to be started in a hotbed city.
 That means more job opportunities for you.